 BIOMEDICAL SYSTEMS CORPORATION

-Biomedical Systems Corporation complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Biomedical Systems Corporation has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Biomedical Systems Corporation’s certification, please visit http://www.export.gov/safeharbor/.
+Biomedical Systems Corporation complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from Switzerland.
+Biomedical Systems has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Biomedical Systems’ certification, please visit https://safeharbor.export.gov/swisslist.aspx.

 For purposes of this Policy, the following definitions shall apply: "Agent" means any third party that uses personal information provided by Biomedical Systems to perform tasks on behalf of and under the instructions of Biomedical Systems.
 "Biomedical Systems" means Biomedical Systems Corporation, its predecessors, successors, subsidiaries, divisions and groups.
 "Personal information" means any information or set of information that identifies or could be used by or on behalf of Biomedical Systems to identify an individual.
 Personal information does not include information that is encoded or anonymized, or publicly available information that has not been combined with non-public personal information.
 "Sensitive personal information" means personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or that concerns health or sex life.
 In addition, Biomedical Systems will treat as sensitive personal information any information received from a third party where that third party treats and identifies the information as sensitive.

 The privacy principles in this Policy are based on the Safe Harbor Principles.